chowhao/unopro/README.md

 ### Bugs

-After erase and load command, there is some error the first line in dump command output [bugs]https://github.com/2076625923/arduino-programmer/blob/main//png/bug.png
+After erase and load command, there is some error the first line in dump command output [bugs](https://github.com/2076625923/arduino-programmer/blob/main//png/bug.png)

 ### Update

-Now, I have fix above bugs it can work perfectly, as shown in final.png picture
+Now, I have fix above bugs it can work perfectly

 ### Reference